Alok991/Kafka/README.md

 ## Running

-0. Download latest Kafka framework and cd into it
+0. Download latest Kafka framework, extract and cd into it
 1. Download and make 3 separate IntelliJ idea projects
 2. Start the Zookeeper